 Then finish your day trip in Noosa on Hastings Street, the main street in Noosa Heads.

 The main road is parallel to Noosa Heads Main Beach.
-The street itself isn’t very long, but it is packed with boutique stores, cafes, and restaurants.
+The street isn’t very long, but it is packed with boutique stores, cafes, and restaurants.

 Moreover, this is where you will most of the eateries in Noosa Heads.
 Find a cute cafe or dine in a local restaurant and finish the day with an awesome meal.